 Don’t just rely on the top-ups you get when you have the car serviced!

 Are your tyres roadworthy and inflated to the correct pressure?

-If you’re not sure which ones you need, specialist tyre supplier Point-S have a handy online guide which tells you the tyres you need when you input the registration number of your vehicle.
+If you’re not sure which ones you need, specialist tyre supplier Point-S has a handy online guide which tells you the tyres you need when you input the registration number of your vehicle.

 You also might want to consider purchasing a set of winter tyres if the weather is particularly treacherous.

 Replace blades that aren’t working.
 Having good visibility on the motorway is crucial, especially in the torrential rain.

 Don’t forget the not all garages will be open for Christmas and the last thing you want to do is run out of petrol miles from the nearest station.

 Make sure you have enough de-icer and an ice scraper.
 It’s a good idea to carry water, blankets, torches and warm clothes too.
 You might also want to have some snacks to hand – although we have never managed to make a packet of ‘travel sweets’ last much further than the Severn Bridge.